devinallen-07/uds-antx-leapfrogai/README.md

 - If `supabase-auth` fails to deploy correctly, suggest restarting `pepr-uds-core-watcher` as there is a race condition that is in the queue to fix

 ### Deploy whisper-distil
-(note this is a prebuild zarf package with different configurations than base whisper)
+(note this is a prebuilt zarf package with different configurations than base whisper and requires modifying the whisper DOCKERFILE)

 `uds zarf package deploy distil-large-v2-zarf-package-whisper-amd64-dev.tar.zst`